bluesillybeard/Voxelesque/README.md

 -8GB RAM (only ~500 MB allocated, but I can expand this in the future)

-I choose this because it is something that older Minecraft runs on, and these are actually the specs of my Minecraft server PC, which I will be using to test the performance of Voxelesque.
+I choose this because it is something that Minecraft runs on, and these are actually the specs of secondary PC, which I will be using to test the performance of Voxelesque.